snyderjo/snyderjo.github.io/index.markdown

 <tr>
     <td>
         <div>
-            <p style="text-align:center">I have found git indispensable for code development, as well as enabling collaboration like no other tool.
+            <p style="text-align:center">I find git indispensable for code development, as well as enabling collaboration like no other tool.
 I do my best to share my code (including <a href="https://github.com/snyderjo/snyderjo.github.io">this website</a>) via github.</p>
         </div>
     </td>
     <td >
         <div>
-            <p style="text-align:center">Bash is incredibly useful for orchestrating tasks, managing services, and navigating file systems.</p>
+            <p style="text-align:center">Bash is incredibly useful for orchestrating tasks, managing services, as well as navigating and managing file systems.</p>
         </div>
     </td>
     <td >